-To capture SQL and SQL Data Level events, ensure that your system meets the minimum requirements.
+To capture event data for SQL, SQL Data Level, and SQL Extended Events, ensure that your system meets the minimum requirements.
 For details, see Deployment requirements.

-This section provides a high-level view of the tasks to get you started using Change Auditor for SQL.
-It assumes you have successfully installed/licensed Change Auditor for SQL.
+This section provides a high-level view of the tasks to get you started using Change Auditor for SQL Server.
+It assumes you have successfully installed/licensed Change Auditor for SQL Server.

-NOTE: SQL auditing is only available if you have licensed Change Auditor for SQL Server.
+NOTE: SQL auditing is only available if you have licensed Change Auditor for SQL Server Server.
 If you do not have a valid license you can use the features, however, associated events are not captured.
 To verify that it is licensed, right-click the coordinator icon in the system tray and select Licensing.